 - (a) Installation standards: Each mobilehome installation shall comply with the following standards: - (1) Each mobilehome installation shall comply with the site development standards for a single-family dwelling in the applicable zoning district. - (2) Each mobilehome shall be placed on a foundation system.
 The foundation shall be either: - a.
 A solid concrete or masonry wall under the outside perimeter of the mobilehome; or - b.
+Piers or other open construction meeting the requirements of the currently effective County Building Code, combined with skirting placed around the outside wall of the mobilehome in such a manner that the exterior siding appears to start at ground level.

+(b) Exterior siding: The exterior siding of the mobilehome shall be similar in appearance to siding material customarily used in conventionally built single-family dwellings.

+The roof:

-Piers or other open construction meeting the requirements of the currently effective County Building Code, combined with skirting placed around the outside wall of the mobilehome in such a manner that the exterior siding appears to start at ground level. - (b) {Exterior siding}: The exterior siding of the mobilehome shall be similar in appearance to siding material customarily used in conventionally built single-family dwellings. - (c) The roof: - (1) Material shall be of fire-retardant composition shingles, tile or treated wood shingles; - (2) Shall have a pitch similar in appearance to roofs of the same material on single-family dwellings in the neighborhood; - (3) Shall be of a color that is not in conflict with existing structures in the vicinity; and - (4) Shall have an eave and gable overhang of not less than-twelve (12) inches, measured perpendicularly from the vertical side of the mobilehome. - (d) {Siding, roof materials}: The exterior siding and roof materials of the garage or carport shall appear to be the same as the mobilehome siding/roof materials.
+- (1) Material shall be of fire-retardant composition shingles, tile or treated wood shingles; - (2) Shall have a pitch similar in appearance to roofs of the same material on single-family dwellings in the neighborhood; - (3) Shall be of a color that is not in conflict with existing structures in the vicinity; and - (4) Shall have an eave and gable overhang of not less than-twelve (12) inches, measured perpendicularly from the vertical side of the mobilehome.

+Siding, roof materials: The exterior siding and roof materials of the garage or carport shall appear to be the same as the mobilehome siding/roof materials.

-(e) {Garage}: When an enclosed garage is not provided, each mobilehome installation shall have a separate, fully enclosed accessory structure with not less than one hundred sixty (160) cubic feet of storage area.
+Garage: When an enclosed garage is not provided, each mobilehome installation shall have a separate, fully enclosed accessory structure with not less than one hundred sixty (160) cubic feet of storage area.

 Sec.
-7-9-93. - Short-Term Rentals.
+7-9-93.
+Short-Term Rentals

-- Purpose.
+- (a) Purpose.
 The purpose of this section is to regulate short-term rentals, as defined below, to avoid impacts to traffic, noise, parking and the overall nature of a neighborhood's residential character. - (b) Applicability.
 This section applies to the unincorporated area including planned community and specific plan areas. - (c) Definition.
-"Short-Term Rental" means a rental of all or any part of a dwelling unit to a person(s) as lodging for a period of less than thirty (30) days.
+"Short-Term Rental" means a rental of all or any part of a dwelling unit to a person(s) as lodging for a period of less than thirty (30) days. - (d) Permitted. - (1) Short-term rentals are not permitted in single-family residential districts or designated areas. - (2) Short-term rentals are permitted in multifamily residential districts or designated areas subject to a use permit to the Zoning Administrator. - (3) Short-term rentals are permitted in commercial districts or designated areas subject to a site development permit.

-(d) Permitted.